GIGA-AnimalGenomics-BLV/Public/PIC/README.md

 ### 3. Trim the reads

-In order to get a better mapping efficiency alignment onto host genome is performed after trimming of LTR, linker and random tags.
+In order to get a better mapping efficiency, alignment onto host genome is performed after trimming of the LTR, linker and random tags.

 First start by removing the linker sequence from R2: